johnclarklevin/political-bias-llms-eval-v2/docs/long-response-label-audit.md

 This supplemental audit directly addresses the response-length regime that drives the main sensitivity finding.
 It systematically samples 10 `both` and five `left` responses from each long-response condition after sorting by question number and repetition.
 The all-response right-only audit is reported separately.

-The audit is non-blinded and was performed by one reviewer, so it is a diagnostic check rather than an independent validation study.
+The audit is non-blinded and was performed by one reviewer (John-Clark Levin), so it is a diagnostic check rather than an independent validation study.
 Selection was deterministic and completed by code; the manual labels and rationales are explicitly recorded in `code/build-long-response-audit.mjs`.

 ## Result